Skip to content

 from exponax.nonlin_fun import BaseNonlinearFun, ConvectionNonlinearFun

-A viscous Korteveg-de Vries equation¤
+An ultra-viscous?
+Korteveg-de Vries equation¤

 from jaxtyping import Array, Complex

-class KdV_diffusive(BaseStepper):
+class KdV_ultra_diffusive(BaseStepper):

 # Declare your constitutive parameters here